 Each year there is a 1% chance that your MGUS will progress into a more serious disease.

 Due to the possibly benign nature of MGUS, medical practitioners advise a "watch and wait" strategy.

 This is a period of time which can be anything from one to more than twenty years where your doctor is likely to recommend periodic check-ups which include blood tests to monitor your health, probably starting six months after your diagnosis.
 If your blood tests show an increase in certain markers of disease progression, then your doctor may diagnose smoldering myeloma (SMM).

 This can be very worrying and frustrating for patients - living with the knowledge that you have your condition and waiting for it to worsen before something is actively done about it.

 Is There a Better Way?

-Early intervention with curcumin has been shown to improve outcomes in some patients with MGUS.
+Early intervention with dietary modification and curcumin has been shown to improve outcomes in some patients with MGUS.

 Book a consultation now to understand your disease better and how it can be treated.